Learn Python with Talk Python's 270 hours of courses

 43:38 Paul, thoughts?

-44:10 From an astronomy space physics side of things, no, we haven't hit the limit for data at all.
+44:10 From an astronomy, no, we haven't hit the limit for data at all.

 44:52 If there's not value in collecting it, how do we get rid of it?

-44:56 Because it winds up then being kind of much like recycling and garbage.
+44:56 Because, you know, it winds up then being kind of much like, you know, recycling and garbage.

-45:03 It's like, okay, well, but it might have historical value somehow or legal value and it becomes
+45:03 It's like, OK, well, but it might have historical value somehow or legal value and it becomes complex.

-45:12 So, you know, my general rule of thumb is don't collect it unless you have a clear reason
+45:11 And so, you know, my general rule of thumb is don't collect it unless you have a clear reason you need it.

 45:20 It's also quantity versus quality of data.